KOBE BRYANT, LARRY BIRD, AND… GEORGE ZIMMERMAN?

 I’ve heard conservative talk radio hosts compare Democrats to Adolf Hitler.
 I’ve heard liberal commentators say similar things about Republicans.
 Americans tend to scoff at the inability of Israelis and Palestinians to reach a sustained truce; all the while our local AM radio stations regularly spew forth hate speech over what amounts to political minutiae.
 Are we really so different from them, I wonder?

 In the beginning, long before the days of monarchs and governments and political parties, nomadic hunter-gatherers lived in familial tribal groups.
 Actually, that’s a misnomer – many human beings continue to live in such groups today.
 Our closest evolutionary cousins, Chimpanzees, also operate within a tribal structure, and are known to regularly kill members of rival groups in order to gain territory.
 Such behavior reminds me of a time in American history when we systematically murdered entire native people groups for the sake of enlarging “our” territory.
 I suppose it is much easier to take a life when the victim is a “them.”

 Perhaps there is genetic material in the very fiber of human DNA that drives us to identify ourselves with a group, a tribe.
-And perhaps, morality is the courage to fight against those divisive and violent predispositions stemming from our own human nature. ______________________________________________
+And perhaps, morality is the courage to fight against the violently divisive predispositions stemming from our actual genetic makeup. ______________________________________________

 Lakers or Celtics?

 Republican or Democrat?

 How we identify ourselves will inevitably shape how we view the world around us.
 Conversely, our worldview will always shape our self-identification.
 This is not some providential discovery.
 It’s common sense.